syncfusion-content/angularjs-docs/angularjs/TreeGrid/Selection.md

 {% endhighlight %}

-The output of the TreeGrid with cell selection is as follows.
+The output of the tree grid with cell selection is as follows:

 ![](Selection_images/Selection_img3.png)

 ### Multiple cell selection

-You can also select multiple cell by setting `e-selectionsettings.selectionType` property as `multiple`.
+You can also select multiple cells by setting the `e-selectionsettings.selectionType` property to `multiple`.
-Multiple selection can be done by holding the `CTRL` key and to click the required cells.
+Multiple selection can be done by holding the `CTRL` key and clicking required cells.
 The following code example shows you to select multiple cells.

 {% highlight js %}